dingusdev/dingusppc/README.md

 ```
 You may specify another build type using the variable CMAKE_BUILD_TYPE.

-Future versions may drop SDL 2 as a requirement.

 For Raspbian, you may also need the following command:
 ```
 sudo apt install doxygen graphviz